Understanding the Effects of Menopause and How to Have a Lean, Healthy Body After 50

 • Estrogen levels can be erratic and variable in the transitionary period, declining towards the end.

-• Progesterone levels steadily decline until menopause, and tend to decline first before estradiol.
+• Progesterone levels steadily decline until menopause and tend to decline first before estradiol.

 • Testosterone and DHEA do not change strictly due to the menopause transition, but we do see a general decline due to age.

-Postmenopause
+What is Postmenopause

 • Very low estrogen